steipete/gogcli/README.md

 Notes:

-- Default is `--services all` (gmail, calendar, drive, contacts, tasks).
+- Default is `--services all` (gmail, calendar, drive, contacts, tasks, keep).
-- To request fewer scopes: `gog auth add you@gmail.com --services drive,calendar`.
+- To request fewer scopes: `gog auth add you@gmail.com --services drive,calendar,keep`.
 - If you add services later and Google doesn’t return a refresh token, re-run with `--force-consent`.
 - `gog auth add ...` overwrites the stored token for that email.